Knotx/knotx-fragments/handler/README.md

 | Task       | Node identifier | Node status | Transition | Node Log        |
 |------------|-----------------|-------------|------------|-----------------|
 | `taskName` | `composite`     | SUCCESS     | `_success` |                 |

+Please note that the node log is empty.

 ##### Transitions
 A directed graph consists of nodes and edges.
 Edges are called transitions.
 Their configuration